 - Nationwide Coverage: Their service is available in 45+ states across the U.S.

-- Important Paperwork: The company provides necessary paperwork and seller disclosures for a smooth, compliant process.
+- Important Paperwork: The company manages required FSBO contracts in New York and provides necessary paperwork and seller disclosures for a smooth, compliant process.

 - Direct Buyer Leads: Buyer inquiries are forwarded directly to you, ensuring you maintain full control over negotiations.